leandrob13/Electronic-Ruminations/posts/subharmonikorg-subharmonic-oscillators-for-the-korg-nts-1/index.md

 after I saw what Moog did with its analog synth, [The Subharmonicon](https://www.youtube.com/watch?v=ns0Zu5HjShY) which is sort of a mix of two previous instruments: the [Tratonium](http://www.analogue.org/network/traut_e.htm) and the [Rythmicon](https://en.wikipedia.org/wiki/Rhythmicon).
-I wanted to emulate the subharmonic sound generation and found out that the subharmonics are derived from the [Underton Series](https://en.wikipedia.org/wiki/Undertone_series) which is basically a mathematics formula that is used to calculate the subharmonics of a given note based on its frequency.
+I wanted to emulate the subharmonic sound generation and found out that the subharmonics are derived from the [Undertone Series](https://en.wikipedia.org/wiki/Undertone_series) which is basically a mathematics formula that is used to calculate the subharmonics of a given note based on its frequency.
 So if it is mathematically derived then it could be programmed.